ziszz/movies-recommendation/README.md

 # movies-recommendation

-Movies Recommender System only using Tensorflow for developing Model.
+* Movies Recommender System only using Tensorflow for developing Model
+* Using Tensorflow Extended for build Machine Learning Pipeline.